clubajax/base-component/README.md

 create-element purposely does not use the Shadow DOM.
 There are only a few use cases for Shadow DOM, and due to the difficulty in styling, the cons outweigh the pros.
 This also keeps the library simple.

+## ES6 FAQ

+Q. Uncaught TypeError: Failed to construct 'HTMLElement': Please use the 'new' operator, this DOM object constructor cannot be called as a function.

+A. The webcomponents native-shim.js is missing.

+Q. What are the `constructor super()` rules?

+A. Super-Rules:

+ * Do not call `super()` if not extending a class
+ * When extending a class and using a constructor, `super()` must be called.
+ * `super()` must be called first - or at least before using the `this` keyword.

+## webpack FAQ

+Q. The HMS detects changes, but I do not see them in the document.

+A. Webpack uses a virtual directory (`output.publicPath`) to serve files.
+You are probably pointing to the wrong source code in your HTML.

 ## License

 This uses the [MIT license](./LICENSE).
 Feel free to use, and redistribute at will.